Black Screen Test: Find Dead Pixels in 60 Seconds

 What Should You Look For During Black Screen Testing?

-Look for bright white dots (dead pixels), colored dots (stuck pixels), corner/edge glow (backlight bleeding), uneven brightness across the panel, and persistent images or patterns (burn-in on OLED).
-The most critical defects are dead pixels in the center third of the screen and backlight bleeding exceeding 1 inch from edges.
+Look for bright white dots (dead pixels requiring replacement), colored dots (stuck pixels that are 20-60% fixable), corner/edge glow (backlight bleeding), uneven brightness (uniformity defects), and persistent patterns (OLED burn-in).
+Most critical: dead pixels in the center third and backlight bleeding exceeding 1 inch from edges.

 Dead Pixels